Tetanus and Diphtheria (Td) Vaccine

 Who should not get the Td vaccine?

-Speak with a health care provider if you or your child has had a life-threatening reaction to a previous dose of tetanus or diphtheria vaccine, or any component of the vaccine.
+Speak with a health care provider if you or your child has had a life-threatening reaction to a previous dose of tetanus or diphtheria vaccine, or any part of the vaccine.

 People who developed Guillain-Barré Syndrome (GBS) within 8 weeks of getting a tetanus vaccine, without another cause being identified, should not get the Td vaccine.
 GBS is a rare condition that can result in weakness and paralysis of the body's muscles.
 It most commonly occurs after infections, but in rare cases can occur after some vaccines.